Baystation12/Baystation12-Lore/Home.md

 * So You Want to Go Corporate?
 * Colonies, From Mining Hubs to New New New York!
 * Terrorism and You!
+* What Else Do You Want to Know?
 * Glossary of Terms